DonnaYoung.org

 drawing with children

-Review Setting the Stage on pges21-24.
+Review Setting the Stage on pages 21-24.
 In Supportive Climate, review pages 32-39.
 Go over the communication rules with your students.
 Decide how you will verbally handle student error.
 The author doesn't want you to use the word, mistake and a few other words (listed on page 34).
 On page 70, there is a suggestion of how to handle the situation in which the child does not follow directions.
 On page 66, the author suggests that a child who has trouble drawing the angled line does not have the fine motor skills to do so and she suggests how to handle that.

 Handouts